 Elections Code 9501 provides for the printing of arguments in connection with a school measure.
 Each side is allocated one, 300-word argument for printing in the sample ballot pamphlet.
-The only ballot materials authorized by Proposition 39 are contained in Section 1(b)(3)(B).
+The only ballot materials authorized by Proposition 39 are

 A list of the specific school facilities projects to be funded and certification that the school district board, community college board, or county office of education has evaluated safety, class size reduction, and information technology needs in developing that list.